argonne-lcf/user-guides/docs/polaris/visualization/paraview.md

 ssh -v -N -L 8000:x3005c0s7b0n0:8000 polaris.alcf.anl.gov
 ```

+where 8000 is a TCP port and `x3005c0s7b0n0` the name of your head node.
+Adjust these values accordingly.

-and, among multiple lines with debug information,  you should see something like:
+Among multiple lines with debug information,  you should see something like:

 ```
 debug1: Local connections to LOCALHOST:8000 forwarded to remote address x3005c0s7b0n0:8000